BOARD OF DIRECTORS

 Her passion is to continue to serve gifted students in an urban school setting.
 With a growth mindset, Connie knows that she still has a lot to learn, to grow, and to accomplish.
 She strongly believes in the importance in collaborating and working alongside with other educators, parents, students, and administrator to advocate and support the academic and social and emotional needs of gifted and talented children.
 (Term Concludes 12.31.19)

 Patricia Steinmeyer's commitment to gifted education grows from her experience as a parent, educator, and administrator on the school and district levels.
 From 2008-2016 in District 102, she taught and developed accelerated and enriched curriculum for high ability students in mathematics and language arts.
-She also has served as an assistant principal and district gifted coordinator in Wheaton-Warrenville Community District 200.
-Currently, she is is the Assistant Principal at Maercker School in Westmont, Illinois.
-Ms. Steinmeyer writes and presents about topics in gifted education ranging from the Illinois Accelerated Placement Act to the joys and challenges of teaching and parenting gifted children.
-Her blog, Just Learning: Journeys in Education includes a variety of pieces on education, including strategies for meeting the needs of high ability learners.
-She also published articles in the National Association for Gifted Children's Parenting for High Potential magazine.
+She also has served as an assistant principal and district gifted coordinator.
+Ms. Steinmeyer writes and presents about topics related to curriculum and instructional strategies for serving advanced learners, the Accelerated Placement Act, and parent education.
+She has published articles in the National Association for Gifted Children's Parenting for High Potential magazine and for her original blog, PS-Just Learning: Journeys in Education.
 Her educational background includes a bachelor’s degree from Yale University, a law degree from the University of Chicago Law School, and a Masters of Arts in Teaching and Educational Specialist in Administration and Supervision from National-Louis University.
 She serves as Co-Chair on the Education Committee of the Illinois Association for Gifted Children.
 (Term Concludes 12.31.20)

 Dr. Jose M. Torres was named President of the Illinois Mathematics and Science Academy in 2014.
 He is a recipient of the Dr. Effie H. Jones Humanitarian Award (2014) from the American Association of School Administrators (AASA), an award honoring leadership in educational equity and excellence to those demonstrating an extraordinary “commitment to the advancement and mentorship of women and minorities in positions of leadership and/or demonstrate a commitment to address social justice issues among children, youth and adults in schools.”